-Not everyone who is a blogger has studied writing or editing.
-However, if you are sharing your thoughts online, but can’t tell engaging stories without grammatical and spelling errors, readers aren’t going to stick around and will move on to something else.
-Here are some of the best resources and writing tools that will tighten up your sentences, improve your writing skills and fix your mistakes.
+Avoid losing readers by taking advantage of some of the best resources and writing tools available.
 While none of these tools can guarantee to save you from getting stuck on the first sentence, many of them will make your work a lot easier.

 ZenPen is a web-based text editor that is designed for blocking distractions.
 It requires no registration and no login.
 Just open ZenPen in your browser and write.
 Once you’ve finished writing, text can be saved as markdown, HTML or plain text.